simetri.geometry.circle

 The desired data-type for the array.
 If not given, NumPy will try to use

-that can represent the values (by applying promotion
+a default dtype that can represent the values (by applying promotion

 rules when necessary.)